-All of these phrases get thrown around in the broadband world, but what do they actually all mean?
+So many phrases get thrown around in the broadband world, but what do they all mean?

-Superfast broadband is a part fibre, part copper connection based on fibre-to-the-cabinet (FTTC) technology.
+Superfast broadband is normally a part fibre, part copper connection based on fibre-to-the-cabinet (FTTC) technology.
 It works by running fibre optic cables from the telephone exchange to 'street cabinets' – those green boxes you may have seen on your street.
 From there, existing copper wires connect broadband to your home.
+You can also achieve superfast broadband through some wireless technologies.
 Download speeds for superfast broadband can reach 80Mbps.

 Ultrafast broadband is a full-fibre connection based on fibre-to-the-premises or home (FTTP) technology.
 Free from all copper, FTTP uses fibre optic cables for the entire journey from the telephone exchange to your home.
+There are other ways you can achieve ultrafast speeds, such as 5G.
 Download speeds for ultrafast broadband can reach 1000Mbps.

-There are many factors which can affect what broadband speed you should have, from how many devices you have connected to what you're doing on those devices.
+There are many factors which can affect what broadband speed you should have – from how many devices you have connected to what you're using the internet for.